nChen13/nchen13.github.io/_poetry/red.md

 and excitement. _See?_ you said.<br>
 I did — something cleansing about the burn,<br>

-how it revealed the tenderness underneath.<br>
+how it revealed the tenderness underneath.
 The cry speaking up for something inside, stifled.<br>

 Listen.
 That night, I began to take heed<br>